Genesor/genesor.github.io/_posts/2016-05-06-hello-world.markdown

 > The basic schematic of my IR receiver/emitter available [here](https://123d.circuits.io/circuits/2107586-basic-ir-receiver-emitter-raspberry){:target="_blank"}

-I intend to use the GPIO 8 to read the incoming IR signals from the differents sources and the GPIO 1 to send the signals.
+I intend to use the GPIO 8 to read the incoming IR signals from the different sources and the GPIO 1 to send the signals.
 To do so I only need to have the good LIRC configuration.

 <hr>